 Driving a car is a lot more expensive than people initially believe.
-Between paying for gas, making car payments, and the occasional car wash and oil changes, there are tons of aspects of car ownership that can really dig into your pockets.
+Between paying for gas, making car payments, roadside assistance plans, and the occasional car wash and oil changes, there are tons of aspects of car ownership that can really dig into your pockets.

 Another unavoidable cost to add to your monthly car budget is auto insurance.
 Whether you pay monthly installments or a one-time payment at the beginning of your policy, many people can expect to pay hundreds of dollars to cover themselves, their passengers, and fellow drivers on the road.